meeshyep/CV/README.md

 - Achievements
 - Evidence

+#### Resilient
+- Sales
+- Intense 12 week bootcamp Live eat sleep breathe coding

-#### I am hungry
+#### Hungry

-*The world is your oyster*
 - At Bazaarvoice, I tried to learn about the company and inner workings of a global business as much as possible.
 I sat in on various trainings sessions from Salesforce, Marketo and Leadership, always trying to understand more about how processes work and what makes for a successful operation.
 I proactively shadowed different departments, which strengthened my understanding of how each part of an organisation contributes, and most importantly helped me find out what it is that I really want to do (code!).
 - Personally, I am constantly learning and trying new things.
-While in in London I brought back my former love of running.
 In March 2015 I could run 2.5 miles.
 By November 2015 I completed the Istanbul Marathon.
 I also earned the Royal Yachting Association's Dinghy Certification.
-- Most recently, I've been mastering my skills in the kitchen.

 #### One more skill